c-herz/TMOHS1-Root-Utility/README.md

 - SIM unlock :(
 - SSH server installation
-- Other USB modes (though if you edit the script you can easily implement this)
+- Other USB modes (though if you edit `utils.py` you can easily implement this)

 ## Setup